tonysyu/tonysyu.pelican/content/posts/source-control-for-scientists-and-soloists.rst

 ``git blame``: When and why was this line added?
 ------------------------------------------------

-(or: "Why did I write this?")

 We've all looked at some part of our code and forgotten why we added needed it.
-``git blame`` allows you to look at when it was added, and your commit message tells you why.
+``git blame`` allows you to look each line of a file and figure out when it was added, and your commit message tells you why you added it.

 .. image:: {filename}/images/posts/2014/git_blame.png